jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Validate `/`, `/research`, `/teaching`, and `/ddcf` at mobile, tablet, laptop, and desktop widths.
 - [x] Verify image delivery, text containment, and absence of horizontal overflow at each breakpoint.
 - [x] Confirm sticky navigation and route layout behavior on short screens.
+- [x] Keep every DDCF detail dialog within the available viewport and make overflowing content reachable by keyboard, pointer wheel, and touch at desktop and mobile widths.

 ### P1 — Portfolio Content and Relevant Links